RJWANGbioinfo/APAlyzer/README.md

 You can try either upgrade your Bioconductor, or load the genome annotation using GTF, or load the prebuild genome annotation using ‘.R.DB’ file, e.g., mm9.refGene.R.DB.

-# Acknowledgements
-We thank members of the Bin Tian lab for helpful discussions and package testing.